MarcialRosales/rabbitmq-tracing-guide/README.md

 To stop a tracing, simply click on the `Stop` button on the trace we want to stop.
 It will close the consumer connection and delete the internal queue.
 If the trace generated a trace log file, it will stay until we delete it by clicking on the `Delete` button.

 **Do not delete the file before stopping the trace**.
-The trace will continue sniffing messages but they will not be logged.
+The trace will continue tracing messages but they will not be logged.
 So effectively we have stopped tracing.

 To disable tracing entirely, the **Operator** needs to disable the plugin by running `rabbimq-plugins disable rabbitmq_tracing`